sincereuk/docs/content/docs/pipelines/managing.md

 **View runs:** Allow only collaborators with ‘view runs’ permissions to manage this pipeline

-**Execute & Manage pipelines**: Allow only collaborators with ‘View runs + Manage workflows’ to manage this pipeline
+**Execute & Manage pipelines**: Allow only collaborators with ‘View Execute & Manage workflows’ to manage this pipeline

 **Admin**: Only administrator collaborators can manage this pipeline